NickDJM/accessible-menu/docs/classes/baseMenu.md

 Set the index currently selected menu item in the menu.

+- Attempting to set a value less than -1 will set the `currentChild` to -1.
+- Attempting to set a value greater than or equal to the number of menu items will set the `currentChild` to the number of menu items - 1.

 #### currentChild Parameters

 | Paramter | Description | Type | Required | Default Value |